 Starting a blog is easy.

-You’ll find no lack of how-tos and tips on what to do to launch your own blog.
-Take your pick.
-But I suggest our own guide – The Easiest Way to Start a Blog With WordPress. 😉
+You’ll find no lack of how-to guides and tips on what to do to launch your own blog.
+Just take your pick browse online but I suggest my own guide first; The Easiest Way to Start a Blog With WordPress.

-Maintaining a blog is another matter, though.
-Producing content, building a reader base, and ensuring you have a life is not all that easy.
+Maintaining a blog is another matter though.
+Producing content, building a reader base, and ensuring you have a life outside of your blogging is not all that easy.

 Then there’s actually growing your blog.
 You still need to publish content.
-You need to draw new readers and keep existing ones.
+You need to draw new readers + keep existing ones.
 There are just so many things to do!

 You’ve been following the advice of every expert blogger out there – and then some.
-You’ve been doing all you can, but all you see are straight lines visualizing month by month traffic and other metrics.
+You’ve been doing all that you can, but all you see are straight lines visualizing month-by-month traffic and other metrics.

 What are you doing wrong?